George Godfrey (boxer, born 1897): World Colored Heavyweight Championship

 Godfrey twice won the World Colored Heavyweight Championship.
 When Harry Wills was stripped of the title after losing by disqualification to Jack Sharkey on October 12, 1926, Godfrey defeated Larry Gains on November 8, 1926, at Broadway Auditorium in Buffalo, New York, on a TKO in the sixth round.
 Godfrey made three defenses of the title, which was retaken by Gaines on August 15, 1928, in Buffalo when Godfrey was disqualified.

 The title was later vacated, and Godfrey won it a second time on August 24, 1931, in Toronto, Canada, when he defeated Seal Harris, whom he knocked out in the second round.
 He defended it three more times before losing to Obidiah "Obie" Walker on points in a 10-round fight held in Philadelphia on October 9, 1933.
 In the interim between the two titles, he fought Bearcat Wright for the "Black Heavyweight Championship" on December 19, 1930, in Atlanta, Georgia, but the 10-round fight was a draw.

 Carnera fight

-He was disqualified against future champion Primo Carnera in 1930.

-Many observers considered the 1930 Carnera fight to be fixed.
-Godfrey was disqualified in the sixth round when he was clearly getting the better of Carnera.

-Time magazine, in an October 5, 1931, cover story on Carnera before he won the heavyweight title, commented on his odd career.

-Since his arrival in the U. S., backed by a group of prosperous but shady entrepreneurs, Carnera's career has been less glorious than fantastic. ...
-Suspicion concerning the Monster's abilities became almost universal when another adversary, Bombo Chevalier, stated that one of his own seconds had threatened to kill him unless he lost to Carnera.
-Against the huge, lazy, amiable Negro George Godfrey (249 lb.), he won on a foul.
-But only one of 33 U. S. opponents has defeated Monster Carnera—fat, slovenly Jim Maloney, whom Sharkey beat five years ago.
-In a return fight, at Miami last March, Carnera managed to outpoint Maloney.

-Godfrey had knocked out Maloney (who went on to beat Carnera after the latter's defeat of Godfrey in 1927).